QureGenAI-Biotech/TyxonQ/docs/source/index.rst

 Reference Documentation
 ----------------------------

-The following documentation sections briefly introduce TensorCircuit to the users and developpers.
+The following documentation sections briefly introduce TyxonQ to the users and developers.

 .. toctree::
    :maxdepth: 2